-Description of first aid measures Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
+Description of first aid measur es Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
 Transport to hospital or doctor without delay.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
 Skin Contact If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
 Quickly remove all contaminated clothing, including footwear.
 Wash skin and hair with running water.
 Continue flushing with water until advised to stop by the Poisons Information Centre.
 Transport to hospital, or doctor.
-Inhalation If fumes or combustion products are inhaled remove from contaminated area.
-Lay patient down.
-Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Transport to hospital, or doctor.
-If dust is inhaled, remove from contaminated area.

-- ▶ Encourage patient to blow nose to ensure clear breathing passages. - Ask patient to rinse mouth with water but to not drink water. - Seek immediate medical attention. - Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema. - ▶ Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs). - As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested.
+Inhalation If dust is inhaled, remove from contaminated area.
+Encourage patient to blow nose to ensure clear breathing passages.
+Ask patient to rinse mouth with water but to not drink water.
+Seek immediate medical attention.
+Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
+Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
+As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested.

+Chemwatch: 5465-86

+Page 3 of 14

+Issue Date: 26/02/2024

-Chemwatch: 11-32154 Page 3 of 12 Issue Date: 24/03/2023 Version No: 5.1 Print Date: 24/03/2023
+Version No: 3.1 Print Date: 28/02/2024

-Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered This must definitely be left to a doctor or person authorised by him/her.
-(ICSC13719) For advice, contact a Poisons Information Centre or a doctor at once.
+Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.

+This must definitely be left to a doctor or person authorised by him/her.

+(ICSC13719)

+For advice, contact a Poisons Information Centre or a doctor at once.

 Urgent hospital treatment is likely to be needed.

-If swallowed do NOT induce vomiting If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Ingestion Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink. ▶ Transport to hospital or doctor without delay.
+If swallowed do NOT induce vomiting.

+If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.

+Observe the patient carefully.

+Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.

+Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.

+Transport to hospital or doctor without delay.